jacques-dup/karchives/docs/geography/settlements/agaea/atenaa.md

     - **Politics:** Theocracy
     - **Alignment:** Lawful Neutral
     - **Population:** 55 00 - _Human (30%), Elf (15%), Dragonborn (15%), Kobold (10%), Gnome (10%), Dwarf (10%), Other (10%)_
-    - **Authority:** Holy Judicator Xalvador Twoor, a Dragonborne priest of Martivir (Sovereign); The Dragon Guard (Holy Army)
+    - **Authority:** Holy Judicator Xalvador Twoor, a Dragonborn priest of Martivir (Sovereign); The Dragon Guard (Holy Army)

-The city of Atenaa spreads out before the lake at the foot of the Paeks of Martivir.
+The city of Atenaa spreads out before the lake at the foot of the Peaks of Martivir.
 The narrow streets buzz with movement and trades, with vibrant coloured cloth and sheets forming a flamboyant display of shades form the scorching heat.
 The city is open and movement is free.

 ## Notable Sites